Be your best self

 As an ENTP, your primary mode of living is focused externally, where you take things in primarily via your intuition.
 Your secondary mode is internal, where you deal with things rationally and logically.

-With Extraverted Intuition dominating their personality, the ENTP's primary interest in life is understanding the world that they live in.
+With Extraverted Intuition dominating their personality, the ENTP's primary interest in life is understanding the world and sussing out possibilities in it.
 They are constantly absorbing ideas and images about the situations they are presented in their lives.
 Using their intuition to process this information, they are usually extremely quick and accurate in their ability to size up a situation.
 With the exception of their ENFP cousin, the ENTP has a deeper understanding of their environment than any of the other types.

 This ability to intuitively understand people and situations puts the ENTP at a distinct advantage in their lives.
 They generally understand things quickly and with great depth.
 Accordingly, they are quite flexible and adapt well to a wide range of tasks.
 They are good at most anything that interests them.
-As they grow and further develop their intuitive abilities and insights, they become very aware of possibilities, and this makes them quite resourceful when solving problems.
+As they grow and further develop their intuitive abilities and insights, they become very aware that exciting possibilities exist all around them.

 ENTPs are idea people.
 Their perceptive abilities cause them to see possibilities everywhere.
 They get excited and enthusiastic about their ideas, and are able to spread their enthusiasm to others.
 In this way, they get the support that they need to fulfill their visions.